 Nowadays, the telemedicine market is at the peak of its success, and it has many optimistic predictions.
 The global telemedicine market was valued at $72.7 billion in 2021 and is expected to reach $168.4 billion in 2026.
 The reason is that virtual care delivery is a response to social distancing demands implemented in many countries.
 On top of that, telemedicine helps healthcare providers communicate with patients effectively and deliver improved solutions to their health concerns.

 Video conferencing.
-In some cases, patients already know what their symptoms stand for and just want to confirm the diagnosis.
+Patients can schedule a remote appointment to share their symptoms with physicians and get the diagnosis determination.
 Audiovisual technology allows users to get virtual consultations via the camera of mobile devices, desktops, or web applications.
 Instead of waiting in a long line, they can schedule an online meeting with a doctor.

 Store-and-Forward.
 Store-and-forward functionality allows recording, storing and transmitting patients' medical records to various healthcare professionals at another location for examination to create a treatment plan without a face-to-face visit.
 It’s also a great method to analyze visible symptoms like bruises through photos.

 RPM.
 Remote patient monitoring (RPM) refers to the use of cloud computing technology that makes it possible to gather patient-generated data, and hand this information to doctors.
 RPM solutions aim to identify the symptoms early and make medical assistance possible for patients remotely.